 EWT is the measure that indicates the additional minutes wait time for passengers beyond the scheduled value on high frequency bus routes.
-EWT was 1.0, which was in line with the target for this quarter and for the end of year target.
+EWT was 1.0, which was in line with the target for this quarter.
 See Graph 9.

 Graph 10 represents the historical trend of the percentage of scheduled bus kilometres operated.
 This measure of performance is on target this quarter.
 Again, the graph shows seasonal targets.